umddb/cmsc424-fall2020/assignment3/README.md

-## Assignment 2: SQL Assignment - Part 1, CMSC424, Fall 2016
+## Assignment 3: SQL Assignment - Part 2, CMSC424, Fall 2020

 *The assignment is to be done by yourself.*

 The following assumes you have gone through PostgreSQL instructions and have ran some queries on the `university` database.
-It also assumed you have cloned the git repository, and have done a `git pull` to download the directory `assignment2`.
+It also assumed you have cloned the git repository, and have done a `git pull` to download the directory `assignment3`.
 The files are:

 1. README.md: This file
 1. populate.sql: The SQL script for creating the data.
-1. queries.py: The file where to enter your answer
+1. queries.py: The file where to enter your answer and to upload to Gradescope.
-1. SQLTesting.py: File to be used for running the queries (in `queries.py`) against the database, and generate the file to be submitted.
+1. SQLTesting.py: File to be used for running the queries (in `queries.py`) against the database.
-1. Vagrantfile: A Vagrantfile that creates the `olympics` database and populates it using `populate.sql` file.
+1. Vagrantfile: A Vagrantfile that creates the `elections` database and populates it using `populate.sql` file.

 ### Getting started
-Start the VM with `vagrant up` in the `assignment2/` directory.
+Start the VM with `vagrant up` in the `assignment3/` directory.
 The database should already be set up, but if not:
-- Create a new database called `olympics` and switch to it (see the PostgreSQL setup instructions).
+- Create a new database called `elections` and switch to it (see the PostgreSQL setup instructions).
 - Run `\i populate.sql` to create and populate the tables.

 ### Schema